-Master of Science in Rehabilitation Counseling.
+Master of Science in Clinical Mental Health Counseling.

 Students specialize in one area of counseling.
 A student whose objective is an MFT license will follow the curriculum for the M.S. in Counseling: Concentration in MFCC.
 In addition, students may apply to take an emphasis in another counseling area, such as school, career, college, gerontological or rehabilitation counseling.
 If accepted, additional courses and fieldwork will be required.